awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   + You can now associate Git repositories with EMR notebooks to store your notebooks in a version controlled environment\.
 You can share code with peers and reuse existing Jupyter notebooks through remote Git repositories\.
 For more information, see [Associate Git Repositories with Amazon EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-git-repo.html) in the *Amazon EMR Management Guide*\.
   + The [nbdime utility](https://github.com/jupyter/nbdime) is now available in EMR notebooks to simplify comparing and merging notebooks\.
   + EMR notebooks now support JupyterLab\.
 JupyterLab is a web\-based interactive development environment fully compatible with Jupyter notebooks\.
 You can now choose to open your notebook in either JupyterLab or Jupyter notebook editor\.
 + \(Oct 30, 2019\) With Amazon EMR versions 5\.25\.0 and later, you can connect to Spark history server UI from the cluster **Summary** page or the **Application history** tab in the console\.
 Instead of setting up a web proxy through an SSH connection, you can quickly access the Spark history server UI to view application metrics and access relevant log files for active and terminated clusters\.
-For more information, see [Access Spark History Server UI from the Console](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Off\-cluster access to persistent application user interfaces](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.

 **Changes, Enhancements, and Resolved Issues**
 + EMR cluster with multiple master nodes